TronsGuitar/aces-jacks-zero-alexaskill/instructions/5-customization.md

-# Build An Alexa Aces Jumble Zilch Game Skill
+# Build An Alexa Aces Jacks Zero Game Skill
 [![Voice User Interface](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/1-locked._TTH_.png)](./1-voice-user-interface.md)[![Lambda Function](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/2-locked._TTH_.png)](./2-lambda-function.md)[![Connect VUI to Code](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/3-locked._TTH_.png)](./3-connect-vui-to-code.md)[![Testing](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/4-locked._TTH_.png)](./4-testing.md)[![Customization](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/5-on._TTH_.png)](./5-customization.md)[![Publication](https://m.media-amazon.com/images/G/01/mobile-apps/dex/alexa/alexa-skills-kit/tutorials/navigation/6-off._TTH_.png)](./6-publication.md)

 ## Customize the Skill to be Yours

-At this point, you should have a working copy of our Aces Jumble Zilch Game skill.
+At this point, you should have a working copy of our Aces Jacks Zero Game skill.
 In order to make it your own, you will need to customize it with some responses that you create.
 Here are the things you will need to change:

 1.  **Update your sample utterances.** There are some sample utterances for NumberGuessIntent.
 You need to update this list of utterances to for a robust voice experience. **Remember that if you are creating this skill for another language other than English, your sample utterances need to be written in that language, not English.**